rokwire/rokwire-docs/Templates/README-template.md

 # Rokwire README Template
+Follow these README guidelines for describing contributions to the [Rokwire platform](https://rokwire.org)
 ---------------------------------------------------------------------------------------------------------------------------------------------

-# Document Title (or Title of Associated Project Repo)
+# Document Title
-Follow these README guidelines for describing contributions to the [Rokwire platform](https://rokwire.org)
+Title or Project Repo Name at top level.

 ## Authors